When is enough, enough?

 "'I don't feel very much like Pooh today,' Said Pooh.
 'There, there,' said Piglet.
 'I'll bring you tea and honey till you do.'" - from Winnie The Pooh by A.A.
 Milne

 On May 30th, 2014 my life changed forever.
 In the shower I noticed one of my ankles was swollen.
 Fearing a blood clot I went to urgent care.
 The doctor sent me to the emergency room.
 After a negative ultrasound and x-ray I was sent home.
 I wasn't satisfied with the diagnosis of unexplained lymphedema.
 That day I became a health detective, as many of us become.
-I vowed not to quit until I found the answer.
+I vowed never to quit until I found the answer.

 Months passed, and what felt like hundreds of doctors appointments, and I still had no acceptable diagnosis.
 The pain continued to increase culminating in a 5 day hospital stay in December of 2014 that rendered no answers.
 I faltered in my learned practice of positive thinking and fell into despair and unmanageable health anxiety.
 Through reading hundreds of threads on the internet, while searching for answers, I learned I was not alone.
-It seemed many of us had exhausted all of our options -- but still needed help.
+It seemed many of us had exhausted all of our options--but still needed help.

 I was at a crossroads.
 It was time to look at things in a new way.
 I surrounded myself with exceptional practitioners and read as many books as I could get my hands on.
 Looking back I see that every blood test, biopsy, and MRI was another clue that led to my eventual diagnosis of Lyme disease.